openimsdk/open-im-sdk-android/README.md

 ```
 ### Logging In and Listening for Connection Status

-> Note1: Log in to your business server to obtain the userID and token.
-> Note2: Use the userID and token obtained in step 1 to log in to the IM (Instant Messaging)server.
-> Note2: You need to set up the listeners first and then log in.
+> Note1: You need to set up the listeners first and then log in.

 ```java